Eleanor Milne

-Rose Eleanor Milne (May 14, 1925 – May 17, 2014) was a Canadian sculptor but known for her work as the Dominion Sculptor of Canada, a position that she held from 1961 until her retirement in 1993.
+Rose Eleanor Milne (May 14, 1925 – May 17, 2014) was a Canadian sculptor best known for her work as the Dominion Sculptor of Canada, a position that she held from 1961 until her retirement in 1993.

 Early life

 Milne was born on May 14, 1925, in Saint John, New Brunswick.
 Her father, William Harold Milne, was a naval architect and her mother, Eleanor Mary Milne, was an artist.
 Milne struggled to learn how to read as a child as a result of dyslexia.

 At the age of 11 she moved with her family to Montreal.
 She studied at the School of the Museum of Fine Arts in Montreal, where her instructors included Arthur Lismer and Jacques de Tonnancour, among others; she earned her degree in 1945.
 She next studied human anatomy at McGill University School of Medicine.
 Further study followed under John Farleigh at the Central School of Arts and Crafts in London, England.
 Milne also studied wood sculpture under Sylvia Daoust at the École des beaux-arts de Montréal, and apprenticed for a time under Ivan Meštrović.